temporalio/documentation/docs/reference/tctl/taskqueue/describe.md

 ---
 id: describe
 title: tctl taskqueue describe
+sidebar_label: describe
-description: How to operate Task Queues using tctl.
+description: How to describe the poller information of a Task Queue using tctl.
 tags:
   - reference
   - tctl